Session supported by XiA.

 The EHDS addresses the syntax of health systems transactions, though not yet the use of semantic resources.
 What are the necessary conditions to implement a meaningful - in particular semantic - interoperability strategy in a dedicated organisation?
 Which infrastructure, tools and competences are necessary?
 Can AI meet the clinician dream with coding happening in the background with no or very minimal human intervention?

-A working paper on "Increasing the availability of high-quality and structured health data, the potential of AI and other means" will lie at the heart of this session.
+A working paper on "Increasing the availability of high-quality and structured health data, the potential of AI" will lie at the heart of this session.

 -